Welcome to today's edition of the Rush 24-7 podcast.

 And meanwhile, we are helping the United Arab Emirates go nuclear with their power.

-I'm talking about generation of electricity for get going.
+I'm talking about generation of electricity.

 I'm not even talking weaponry here.